 - Learnability: The interface must be easy to learn and understand.

-- Flexibility: The interface must support a variety of interaction mechanism.
+- Flexibility: The interface must support a variety of interaction mechanisms.

 - Robustness: The interface must provide proper feedback to let the user understand what is going on in the system.